rclone/rclone/docs/content/ulozto.md

 ### Transfers

-All files are currently uploaded using a single HTTP request, so for uploading large files a stable connection is necesary.
+All files are currently uploaded using a single HTTP request, so for uploading large files a stable connection is necessary.
 Rclone will upload up to `--transfers` chunks at the same time (shared among all uploads).